Rottnest Channel Swim: 2020 to present

-Despite the global COVID-19 pandemic, the 30th channel swim was still held on 22 February 2020.
+Despite the onset of the global COVID-19 pandemic, the 30th channel swim was still held on 22 February 2020.
 The line honours winner was Dutchman Lars Bottelier, finishing in 4 hours, 18 minutes and 26 seconds.
 William Rollo finished in second place in 4:22:16 and Kyle Lee finished third in 4:25:30.
 The first female solo swimmer across the line was Zoe Whitfield, of NSW in a time of 4:48:09, just ahead of Josie Page in second place at 4:48:42.
 In 2018 and 2019 Page finished in third place.

 On 20 February 2021, more than 2,500 swimmers – aged between 14 and 76 – dived into the surf at Cottesloe Beach for 31st channel swim.
 Andrew Donaldson was the first to finish, less than a year after his return to Perth in the middle of the coronavirus pandemic.
 Donaldson crossed the line in a time of 4:04:30, more than six minutes in front of second finisher William Rollo.
 Chloe Truscott was the fastest woman to complete the 19.7 km swim in a time of 4:33:20.
 She was seven minutes in front of her nearest female competitor, Josie Page.
 Winners of the Duo category were Kaiden Richings and Thomas Davis, two 16-year olds from Bunbury, in a time of 4:19:38.
 Swimclan Big Orse's took out the team category in 4:14:37.

 In 2022, Kyle Lee and Chloe Truscott were solo winners in times of 4:05:19 and 4:42:43 respectively.
 In 2023, records tumbled with Bailey Armstrong taking first place in a record 3:48:14, and Chloe Truscott finishing with a record 4:14:13.
 Four high profile swimmers, who have competed in the Olympics and Commonwealth Games, Mack Horton, Cody Simpson, Josh Edwards-Smith and Bowen Gough, also broke the team record in a time of 3:33:49.

 The 2024 event was abandoned four hours into the race due to dangerous weather conditions that saw several participants rescued and four sent to hospital.
 Just five swimmers reached the finish line before the swim was cancelled.
 It was only the second time the event had been cancelled after the 2007 swim had been cancelled for similar reasons.
+The 2026 event was cancelled the day before the event due to forecast poor swimming conditions.